akirayu101/samwize.github.com/source/_posts/2012-10-09-configure-your-local-environment-for-scala-on-heroku.markdown

 Heroku has a good [getting started guide with Scala](https://devcenter.heroku.com/articles/scala).

-If you know the basic of Heroku, and has got started with Typesafe's Scala + Play! framework, there is 1 more thing you need to know.
+If you know the basic of Heroku, and has started with Typesafe's Scala + Play! framework, there is 1 more thing you should to know.

 You should know how to properly configure your local development environment.